SciTaRC: A Plan-Annotated Scientific Tabular QA Benchmark for Language Reasoning and Complex Computation: Related Work

-\paragraph{Reasoning Methods and Diagnostics.} Recent surveys \citep{fang2024largelanguagemodelsllmstabular, wu2025tabulardataunderstandingllms} highlight persistent challenges in table understanding.
+\textbf{Reasoning Methods and Diagnostics.} Recent surveys \citep{fang2024largelanguagemodelsllmstabular, wu2025tabulardataunderstandingllms} highlight persistent challenges in table understanding.
 Diagnostic studies reveal specific weaknesses: \citet{sui2024tablemeetsllmlarge} shows sensitivity to serialization formats, and \citet{akhtar-etal-2023-exploring} demonstrate inconsistency in numerical reasoning.
 Methodological advances include multi-agent frameworks \citep{bai-etal-2025-maple, Ma_2025}, specialized reasoning architectures \citep{xiong2025tablereasoneradvancingtablereasoning}, and inference-time scaling \citep{yang-etal-2025-table}.
-SciTaRC complements these by providing complexity metrics that quantify reasoning demands, a diagnostic test set for evaluating emerging methods, and systematic analysis of LLM behavior and failure modes on scientific tables.
+SciTaRC complements this work by providing complexity metrics, a diagnostic testbed, and a systematic analysis of failure modes on scientific tables.